 Both professional reviewers and home users say the DW713 delivers both power and precision.
 They also agree that it's very easy to set up and use; editors at Popular Mechanics say the blade "moves effortlessly into and out of a cut," and the bevel and miter adjustment are "silky smooth."
 Owners are more divided on the issue of dust collection, with some saying it's better than average and others finding the dust bag completely ineffective.

 The only real negative with the DW713, according to reviews, is that it comes in two different versions – Type 1 and Type 2 – and only the older Type 1 version is compatible with some optional accessories, most notably DeWalt's laser guide system and LED work light.
 Both saw types appear to be currently available at retail, though Dan Maxey at Tools in Action says that "From my understanding most saws produced now are type 2."
-He adds, and user reviews echo, that though the type is indicated on the saw itself, not on the box – so there's no way to know which type you're buying in the store.
+Unfortunately, he adds, the type is indicated only on the saw itself, not on the box – so there's no way to know which type you're buying in the store.
 Still, for those who can live without the laser guide and work light – or who are lucky enough to find a Type 1 saw that's compatible with those accessories – this compound miter saw has just about everything you could ask for.
-Judging from the high level of user satisfaction -- 4.8 stars at Amazon.com, 4.8 at HomeDepot.com, and a perfect 5 stars at NorthernTool.com – that covers most owners.
+Judging from the high level of user satisfaction – 4.5 stars at Amazon.com, 4.8 at HomeDepot.com, and a perfect 5 stars at NorthernTool.com – that covers most owners.

 The Hitachi's biggest weakness is its small base, which reviewers say doesn't provide as much support behind the saw as other models have.
 Also, owners find its stock blade and dust-collection capabilities poor, although these are fairly standard problems with most miter saws.
 Finally, we ran across a few complaints about durability.
 The Hitachi is backed by an impressive 5-year limited warranty, but owners say getting repairs under warranty can be a pain.

-Brett Martin of Popular Mechanics says, "If you're planning on doing a lot of fine woodworking, it's worth spending the extra money and upgrading to a sliding miter saw."
+For those who do a lot of woodworking – especially with larger stock – it's worth paying to upgrade to a sliding miter saw.
 In addition to rotating for miter cuts and swiveling for bevel cuts, the head on a sliding compound miter saw can move back and forth along a set of rails, significantly increasing cutting capacity.
 A 10-inch miter saw, according to Timothy Dahl of Popular Mechanics, "hits the sweet spot for most DIYers."
 Chris Marshall of Woodworker's Journal says this type of saw "can crosscut a 2×12 or a 4×4 in a single pass," and can handle "1x or even thicker stock up to about 8″ wide when set to maximum compound miter/bevel angles."
 However, this increased versatility doesn't come cheap: a sliding miter saw costs roughly twice as much as a basic chop saw.

 Marshall says it's very easy to set up compound cuts on the DW717, and its dust collection is "flat-out impressive."
-However, Marshall hooked the saw up to a vacuum hose and covered the blade with a dust trap before using it; owners at Amazon.com actually disagree with him on this point, describing dust collection as mediocre or poor, but they still give the saw high marks for its solid construction and smooth, accurate cuts.
+However, Marshall hooked the saw up to a vacuum hose and covered the blade with a dust trap before using it; owners at Amazon.com, who relied on the saw's built-in dust collection system, generally describe it as mediocre or poor.
+Still, they give the saw high marks for its solid construction and smooth, accurate cuts.
 One feature they particularly love is the optional LED work light, which allows you to align your cuts by tracing the shadow of the blade.
 The one feature they dislike is the dial that locks the slide rails, which they describe as awkward to use.